Samchillian: Leon Gruenbaum’s Samchillian performance and recording with Vernon Reid and others

-Shortly after creating the samchillian, Gruenbaum met the guitarist Vernon Reid of Living Colour/Ronald Shannon Jackson And The Decoding Society fame, and began gigging in earnest on the new instrument, playing it with Reid's Masques around New York and in European jazz festivals.
+Shortly after creating the Samchillian, Gruenbaum met the guitarist Vernon Reid of Living Colour/Ronald Shannon Jackson And The Decoding Society fame, and began gigging in earnest on the new instrument, playing it with Reid's Masques around New York and in European jazz festivals.

-“...and our keyboard player, Leon Gruenbaum.
-(Leon’s) a nut, he’s sort of like Zawinul on amphetamines (laughter), he’s like out of his mind.
-And he’s invented this keyboard that he calls a Samchillian Tip Tip Tip CheeePeeeee, which is great because he has perfect pitch, so he developed a MIDI keyboard that’s really based on relative pitches, and it’s pretty astounding.
-Leon, he’s an astounding player, he plays everything from Bebop to barrelhouse and then plays this kind of sci-fi crap too.
-And what I like about him is that he basically invented this whole other way of improvising as a keyboard player that’s pretty astounding.
-Keyboard Magazine has gotten in touch with him and only now that people are really starting to even get a sense of what he’s laying down.
-So it’s been my great pleasure to work with him, really, on a lot of my different projects.
-He’s phenomenal to me.” - Vernon Reid.
+Vernon Reid described keyboardist Leon Gruenbaum as an exceptionally inventive and versatile musician, comparing his intensity and unconventional approach to Joe Zawinul “on amphetamines.”
+Gruenbaum developed his own MIDI keyboard, the Samchillian Tip Tip Tip CheeePeeeee, whose design is based on relative pitch relationships rather than a conventional piano layout.
+Reid praised Gruenbaum’s ability to move effortlessly between styles ranging from bebop and barrelhouse to experimental, electronic music.
+He particularly admired Gruenbaum for developing an unconventional approach to keyboard improvisation, noting that his work represented a distinctive new way of thinking about the instrument.

 Currently, Leon continues to play with Vernon Reid, James Blood Ulmer, and Burnt Sugar.
 He has released an album and EP with his own band Genes and Machines, performed solo as Creative Apocalypse, and released one album as a member of Collider.

 Samchillian Players

 There are a growing number of performing Samchillian Tip Tip Tip Cheeepeeeee players, primarily concentrated in the New York/New Jersey area.
 Among them are jazz organist Brian Charette, Rodney Clarke, Adrian Romero, and Vernon Reid.
-Adrian Romero has recorded a number of pieces on the samchillian, for his solo records, under his instrumental electronic cut-up moniker Radiomen Roar, and with the band Ünderbelly formed with ex-Blue Öyster Cult drummer Albert Bouchard.
-In 2010, Charette, Clarke, and Romero performed together with Leon Gruenbaum and percussionist Shawn Banks, improvising an entire performance where all bass lines, chords, loops, samples, and solos were played on samchillians, ("4 Samchillian Jam.")
+Adrian Romero has recorded a number of pieces on the Samchillian, for his solo records, under his instrumental electronic cut-up moniker Radiomen Roar, and with the band Ünderbelly formed with ex-Blue Öyster Cult drummer Albert Bouchard.
+In 2010, Charette, Clarke, and Romero performed together with Leon Gruenbaum and percussionist Shawn Banks, improvising an entire performance where all bass lines, chords, loops, samples, and solos were played on Samchillians, ("4 Samchillian Jam.")
 Gruenbaum, Charette, and Clarke use split ergonomic keyboards manufactured by Kinesis, while Romero uses an old Mac G3 remote keyboard.
-A collection of videos featuring samchillian as a trigger for a Yamaha Disklavier have been published on YouTube by a user going by theremind.
+A collection of videos featuring Samchillian as a trigger for a Yamaha Disklavier have been published on YouTube by a user going by theremind.